kylestetz/CLNDR/README.md

 --------

 #### Clndr.js version 2.0 is coming
-If you are using cldndr.js and have any feedback or ideas about a new version, please take a moment to contribute to [#151](https://github.com/kylestetz/CLNDR/issues/151).
-If you are interested in helping to develop the new version, your give a shout in [#136](https://github.com/kylestetz/CLNDR/issues/136).
+If you are using clndr.js and have any feedback or ideas about a new version, please take a moment to contribute to [#151](https://github.com/kylestetz/CLNDR/issues/151).
+If you are interested in helping to develop the new version, give a shout in [#136](https://github.com/kylestetz/CLNDR/issues/136).
 Thanks!

 --------